XLSForm/xlsform.github.io/_sections/home-english.md

 The `name` column of the choices sheet defines the values that will be saved when each choice is selected during data collection.
 Choice names for **select_multiple** must not contain spaces because spaces are used as a separator when an answer with multiple selected choices is saved.
 Choice names for **select_one** questions may contain spaces.
 However, we recommend avoiding them to make analysis easier.
 Additionally, this makes it possible to convert the question to a **select_multiple** in a future form version.

 In general, choice names should be unique within a single choice list.
 If two choices from the same list have the same name, they will be impossible to tell apart in analysis.
-If you have duplicate choice names, you will get an error and your form will not be converted.
+If you have duplicate choice names, you will get an error, and your form will not be converted.
 However, it may sometimes be appropriate to have duplicate choice names.
-An example would be if you use a [cascading select](#cascading-selects) and the choices with the same name are differentiated by a preceding question.
+An example would be if you use a [cascading select](#cascading-selects), and the choices with the same name are differentiated by a preceding question.
 If you do need to use duplicate choice names, you can suppress the error by using the `allow_choice_duplicates` setting:

 | allow_choice_duplicates |
 | ----------------------  |